Dear Chemo: Thank You, but I Hate You

 Chemo, you gave me life, but you also threw me in the mud, held my head down, and twisted it in the sludge; then you kicked me in the ribs on your way out and spit a "hocker" on me for good measure.
 I hate you.

 During chemo, I would cry to my oncologist about the side effects.
-He’d say, “a little pain, Claire, for a lot of gain.”
-Okay, number one it wasn’t a "little" pain, it was a lot of pain.
-Number two, "Doc, you gotta come up with a better line."
+He’d say, "A little pain, Claire, for a lot of gain."
+Okay, number 1 it wasn't a "little" pain, it was a lot of pain.
+Number 2, "Doc, you gotta come up with a better line."

 Treatment side effects